 Theme developers can create complicated website themes by employing many loops and changing loops with the WP Query class.
-Although this code can be tricky at times, the central notion of how developers design complex themes are based on the WordPress Loop.
+Although this code can sometimes be tricky, the central notion of how developers design complex themes is based on the WordPress Loop.

-I hope you now have a better knowledge of WordPress loops and how to use them.
+We hope you now know WordPress loops better and how to use them.
 Do not forget to reach out in case of further queries.
 Also, to know related articles on WordPress best practices, troubleshooting techniques, and other tips on our blog page.